SkafteNicki/dtu_mlops/s10_extra/ml_deployment.md

         torch.onnx.export(model, dummy_input, "resnet18.onnx")
         ```

-    !!! note "Export"
+    !!! note "What is exported?"

-        There is a new package called `onnxscript` that is currently in beta.
-This package is designed to make it
+        When a Pytorch model is exported to ONNX, it is only the `forward` method of the model that is exported.
+This
+        means that it is the only method we have access to when we load the model later.
+Therefore, make sure that the
+        `forward` method of your model is implemented in a way that it can be used for inference.

+    Export any model of your choice to ONNX.

+2. To get a better understanding of what is actually exported

 2. As an test that your installation is working, try executing the following Python code